pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       connection repository.

     Options:
       -d, --default_namespace TEXT    Default Namespace to use in the target WBEMServer if no namespace is defined in the subcommand (Default: root/cimv2).
       -u, --user TEXT                 User name for the WBEM Server connection.
       -p, --password TEXT             Password for the WBEM Server.
 Will be requested as part  of initialization if user name exists and it is not  provided by this option.
       -t, --timeout INTEGER RANGE     Operation timeout for the WBEM Server in seconds.
 Default: 30
       -n, --noverify                  If set, client does not verify server certificate.
       -c, --certfile TEXT             Server certfile.
 Ignored if noverify flag set.
       -k, --keyfile TEXT              Client private key file.
+      -l, --log COMP=DEST:DETAIL,...
+Enable logging of CIM Operations and set a component to destination, and detail level
+                                      (COMP: [api|http|all], Default: all) DEST:
+                                      [file|stderr], Default: file)
+                                      DETAIL:[all|paths|summary], Default: all)
       -m, --mock-server FILENAME      If this option is defined, a mock WBEM server is constructed as the target WBEM server and the option value defines a MOF or Python file to be used to populate the mock repository.
-                                    This option may be used multiple times where each use defines a single file or file_path.See the pywbemcli documentation for
+This option may be used multiple times where each use defines a single file or file_path.See the pywbemcli documentation
-                                    more information.
+                                      for more information.
       --ca_certs TEXT                 File or directory containing certificates that will be matched against a certificate received from the WBEM server.
-Set the --no-verify-cert option to bypass client verification of the WBEM server certificate.
-Default: Searches for
+Set the --no- verify-cert option to bypass client
+                                      verification of the WBEM server certificate.
+                                      Default: Searches for matching certificates
-                                    matching certificates in the following system
+                                      in the following system directories:
-                                    directories: /etc/pki/ca-
-                                    trust/extracted/openssl/ca-bundle.trust.crt
+                                      /etc/pki/ca-trust/extracted/openssl/ca-
+                                      bundle.trust.crt
                                       /etc/ssl/certs
                                       /etc/ssl/certificates
       -h, --help                      Show this message and exit.

 .. _`pywbemcli connection save --help`: